Frequently Asked Questions for the Community Air Screen Program

 Quality assurance and quality control (QA/QC) procedures are important steps to guaranteeing accurate results.
 Everyone involved in the program will be helping to ensure these steps are followed - including our participants!

 First, controls in the laboratory include precision (the ability of repeated measurements to show the same results).
 Laboratory precision will be evaluated by analyzing every 10th sample twice.
-Then, laboratory interference (the possibility of contamination due to laboratory handling) will be evaluated by analyzing one blank canister every 10 samples.
+Then, laboratory interference (the possibility of contamination due to laboratory handling) will be evaluated by analyzing one blank sampling equipment every 10 samples.

 Next, controls in the field (meaning controls during sampling) will be evaluated with the help of our participants.
-Occasionally, a second canister (called a collocated sample) will be collected alongside the primary sample collected by the community group.
+Occasionally, a second sample (called a collocated sample) will be collected alongside the primary sample collected by the community group.
 The Community Air Screen program participants will be asked to collect the collocated sample with their primary sample.
 If the primary and collocated sample yield similar results then the field precision is good.

 By working as a team, we can produce high quality, accurate results for this program.